camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 #### Client-Initiated Backchannel Authentication Flow

-An Authentication Error Response is returned directly from the Backchannel Authentication Endpoint in response to the Authentication Request sent by the Client.
+As described in [CIBA Authentication Error Response Section](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#rfc.section.13), an Authentication Error Response is returned directly from the Backchannel Authentication Endpoint in response to the Authentication Request sent by the Client.
 The authorization server responds with a status code and includes the following `error` code attribute within the response:

 <table>
   <thead>